SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 In order to replace your credentials, click the "Replace credentials" button.

 Enter your profile ID, username, password and application EUI.
+For an explanation of the terms "profile ID" and "application EUI", refer to section [Creating new account credentials](#create-new-credentials) above.

 Click "Save".

 <img src="/guides/users-guide/actility/providerCredentials2.png" alt="Account credentials" style="max-width: 100%">